barrel111/thms/README.md

 # Thms for Quarto

-Thms: Nicely-formatted theorem environments for the web.
+Cleanly formatted theorem environments for the web.

 ## Installing